EDHandbook/EDHandbook/README.md

 2. Excellent, let's then use `cd ED-Handbook` to enter into the folder of our project.
 3. Then, we need to use Python's PIP command to install Material by MKDocs.
 Use `pip install mkdocs-material` and wait for the package to be installed.

 It is in good practice to setup a virtual environment in case we need to control dependencies within our project.
-Let's start at 3. from the setting up the environment.

 If you are **not a programmer** and is solely using this to edit markdown files, you can skip to **step 6**.

 4. Use `python -m venv venv` to create a new environment.
 5. Then we need to activate the Virtual Environment's Script.
 Use `.\venv\Scripts\activate\`.